jadjz/pddcat/README.md

   -c, --curated-list    download a list of model names for a quick start.
   -a name [name ...], --add name [name ...]
-                        add your own model names to a different file. use underscore (_) in place of spaces and space to separate more than one names. e.g. riley_reid bryci
+                        add your own model names to a different file. use underscore (_) in place of spaces and use space to separate multiple names. e.g. riley_reid bryci

 ```